 Image credit: Thanks to Emiliano Casal for his permission to use his photo.

 The Cucaracha Club – a spy thriller filmed in and around Torrevieja on Spain’s Costa Blanca – is finally hitting the cinemas after being awarded a 12A certificate by the British Board of Film Classification (BBFC).
 The UK premiere is in Darlington on 15 May 2017, and the first cinema showing is in Torrevieja three days later on May 18.
-Distributors in America, England and Ireland are also showing interest based on the trailer alone, so this low budget, independent film is set to make a big impact.

 The plot line is pretty standard – a gang of international crooks are kidnapping the children of ambassadors across Europe and demanding big ransoms for their return.
 However, when twins Georgina and Jordi are kidnapped and their nanny is murdered, there are the makings of an international incident – and not just because their father is an ambassador.
 Events of almost 20 years ago mean the CIA, MI6 and various other organisations and individuals are interested in how it all pans out.
 The Cucaracha Club isthe first in a trilogy of films, and while there is a stand alone plot line for each one, the audience will learn more about the events that led to the leading male and female characters – George Ramshaw and Elana Neumann – being in Torrevieja in the here and now.
 That means there are a few question marks for the audience, but it doesn’t interfere with the enjoyment of the film.